 So, before having to go back;

 As they sit ‘round relaxing,

 All these young men in their prime,

 Suddenly, like pack-mules,

 6 Section 5 Platoon 5 RAR - August 1966

-The Australian concept of ‘mateship’ is a bond forged between all those who share personal experiences, especially so if they involve hardship.
+The Australian concept of ‘mateship’ is a bond forged between all those who share personal experiences, especially so if they involve hardship and danger.
 No stronger, more enduring bonds could match those forged between combat soldiers.

 “We few, we happy few, we band of brothers.

 For he today that sheds his blood with me …